 The emergence of commercial stair lifts began in the 1920s with the invention of the Inclinator by C.C.
 Crispen.
 Crispen, a self-taught engineer, designed the Inclinator to help his ailing friend move up and down the stairs.
 The Inclinator was a folding wooden chair with a footrest that moved up and down a steel bar with rollers, powered by an electric motor drawing power from the domestic supply.
 The Inclinator Company of America was founded in the 1930s, and the company’s stairlifts were mostly used by victims of polio.
 This marked the beginning of commercial stair lifts, making them more accessible to people with mobility issues.

-Summary Of History Of Stairlifts
+Summary Of the History Of Stairlifts

 Stairlift prices are now highly competitive, with many benefiting from new stairlifts.
 There are benefits and drawbacks to being in contact with many individuals.
 A caregiver may operate the stairlift as a consequence.
 Modern versions have safety features, swivel sitting, and an easy-to-use interface.